MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/coalescefunction.md

 ## Returns

-The value of the first *expr_i* whose value is not null (or not-empty for string expressions).
+The value of the first *expr_i* whose value isn't null (or not-empty for string expressions).

 ## Example